Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 I want to clarify that I don’t find the series’ second half to be bad, not at all.
 It is still an incredibly addicting ride of pure fun and even more explosive adventures for Akko and the girls to take on, and it even develops the characters of some of Akko’s friends.

 The problem lies in the fact that it is at this point where the series introduces - or rather, brings to the center - an overarching story that has been teased since the first episode.
-While there are still some episodic adventures here and there, the vast majority of time is given to expand on that arc and its backstory.
+While there are still some episodic adventures here and there, the vast majority of time is given to expanding on that arc and its backstory.

 The lighthearted nature of the series is toned down in favor of character drama and emotional impact -- which is by no means badly-written or directed, as it does manage to play on your heart’s strings and leave a good impression -- but the overall build-up to the aforementioned overarching arc is shaky, and the arc itself is just a little too silly and goofy to take seriously, revolving around the decline of magic in the world.